rgknp/AIDayLabs/lab02.2-building_bots/1_Dialogs_and_Regex.md

 >**TIP**:  If you only have one monitor and you would like to easily switch between instructions and Visual Studio, you can add the instruction files to your Visual Studio solution by right-clicking on the project in Solution Explorer and selecting **Add > Existing Item**.
 Navigate to "lab02.2-bulding_bots," and add all the files of type "MD File."

 Right-click on the solution in Solution Explorer and select "Manage NuGet Packages for Solution."
-Install all of the packages listed below (you may already have some of these and that is fine).
+Install all of the packages listed below (you may already have some of these and that is fine, you shouldn't need to reinstall or update them).
 Make sure you check the box "Include prerelease" and are on the "Browse" tab.
 After you've installed them, under **Dependencies > NuGet** in your Solution Explorer, you should see the following packages:

 * Microsoft.AspNetCore.All
 * Microsoft.Bot.Builder.Integration.AspNet.Core